About Tasks

 About the Tasks Feature

 • For tasks to function correctly, educators should have Owner or Admin roles, and students should have the Writer role.
-With any permissions higher than Writer, students can move and delete each others’ contributions, which interferes with tracking task progress (see next section).

 • Admins can view the progress made by users toward each of their tasks in the Tasks Overview section.